bmwcarit/ramses-composer-docs/basics/prefabs/README.md

 We start by setting up the scene as usual: Import the meshes from GLTF by right clicking on the scene graph and choosing "Import glTF Assets...".
 Leave all checkboxes checked.
 Make sure the new Node has the "render_main" tag.
-Create a material and textures and configure their uniforms.
+Create a material and textures and configure their uniforms (here: u_AmbientLightColor: 1, 1, 1, u_AmbientLightIntensity: 1,
+u_BaseColorFactor: 1, 1, 1, 0).
 For this project you need to add the link to the Defines URI in the Property Browser of the Lantern Material.
-We have seen this in the [hello world](../hello_world/README.md) chapter.

 Here, we are using the meshes from Khronos Group GLTF [lantern example](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Lantern/glTF) (public domain).